 Our complaints procedure will be followed where a pupil or parent raises a concern about poor practice towards a pupil that initially does not reach the threshold for child protection action.
 Poor practice examples include unfairly singling out a pupil or attempting to humiliate them, bullying or belittling a pupil or discriminating against them in some way.
-Complaints are managed by senior staff, the headteacher and governors.
-An explanation of the complaints procedure is included on our school website and available from the school office on request.
+Complaints are managed by senior staff, the head teacher and governors.
+An explanation of the complaints procedure is included in the Safeguarding Information Booklet for Parents and the Safeguarding Information Booklet for Pupils.

-Complaints from staff are dealt with under the school's complaints and disciplinary and grievance procedures.
+Complaints from staff are dealt with under the School's complaints and disciplinary and grievance procedures.

-Complaints which escalate into a child protection concern will automatically be managed under the school's child protection procedures.
+Complaints which escalate into a child protection concern will automatically be managed under the School's child protection procedures.